binaries/usersnap-rails/README.md

 <% end %>
 ```

-The positioning of the element doesn't influence where the Usersnap-widget will appear.
+The positioning of the hidden element doesn't influence where the Usersnap widget will appear.

 ## Contributing